Geoalert/mapflow-docs-en/docs_api/qgis_mapflow.rst

          :width: 15cm

 .. important::
-  You must follow the requirements specified on the page with :doc:`the description of models <../docs_userguides/pipelines>` when uploading your own images for processing through the API of the Mapflow platform.
+  You must follow the requirements specified on the page with :ref:`Models reference` when uploading your own images for processing through the API of the Mapflow platform.
 Send a request using data preprocessing to help@geoalert.io.